SmartPracticeschool/SBSPS-Challenge-1029-AI-powered-Public-Transport-Management-System/WRITER.md

 ## Executable elements
 Dedicated function calls have been written for quicker and convenient accesses to
 - Schedule for a given day
-- Analyse special events with potential to affect planned schedule
+- Analyze special events with potential to affect planned schedule
 - Predict static time table for transport mobiles
 - Clean data (exclusive for dynamic model)
 - Make normalization
-- Predict time-series for bus quantity and timedata
+- Predict time-series for bus quantity and time data
 - Check dynamic model
 - Convert normalized data into original scale
 - Visualize the obtained results (with legends etc.)